KarolLuszczek/yelp_camp/README.md

 - `npm init -y` to create a new npm package.json for npm
 - `npm install express, mongoosse, ejs` Add pacakges needed for the project
 - `nodemon app.js` Run nodemon locally during developement

+### Heroku

+To run app on heroku define the start script in package.json:
+`start: node app.js`